arcus-azure/arcus/community/blog/2020-04-Releasing-Arcus-Templates-v0.2.0/README.md

 * Empty message pump on Azure Service Bus Queue ([official docs](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues))
 * Dockerfile.

-Besides that, each template provides an additional option-out for loggin:
-* `-es|--exclude-serilog`: Exclude the [Serilog](https://serilog.net/) logging infrastructure in the worker project.
+Besides that, each template provides an option to exclude the [Serilog](https://serilog.net/) logging infrastructure in the worker project.

 For more info on the Azure Service Bus Queue template, see the [docs](https://templates.arcus-azure.net/features/servicebus-queue-worker-template).
 For more info on the Azure Serivce Bus Topic template, see the [docs](https://templates.arcus-azure.net/features/servicebus-topic-worker-template).